 We’re all familiar with the image of a cat drinking a saucer of milk.
 This is one that’s been around for decades!
 And what about the cartoon cat, Garfield?
 He loves lasagna, which is filled with cheese!
-While these are common images, is cheese really healthy for cats?
+While these are common images, are dairy products like cheese really healthy for cats?

 Has your cat eaten some cheese?
 Are you worried the cheese will make your cat sick?
 If so, then you’ve come to the right place.